windnode/WindNODE_ABW/docs/energy_system_model.rst

   * 1 bus for centralized heating (only municipalities with district heating)
   * n electrical buses, 1 per HV/MV substation (demand and feedin is split equally)

+:numref:`abw_esys_graph_mun1` shows the components of one municipality (the full graph is shown in the left top corner) which as 3 electrical buses.

 .. _abw_esys_graph_mun1:
 .. figure:: images/abw_esys_graph_mun1.png
    :width: 100 %
    :align: center

+The